 Cold infusion method

 When choosing ingredients for infused oil, figure out how you intend to use it.
-I hope that the information above will help you to come up with the best selection.
+I hope the information above will help you come up with the best selection.

 Remember, when using fresh herbs, make sure they are washed and dried thoroughly.
 You do not want mould to spoil your herb infused oil prepared with love.
 This is to be consumed within a week.